matplotlib/matplotlib/doc/api/api_changes.rst

       When a release is made

-       - The files in the most recent 'api_changes_X.Y/' should be moved to a new file in 'prev_api_changes/'.
        - The include directive below should be changed to point to the new file created in the previous step.